iovisor/iovisor-ovn/README.md

 ### How?

- - In this project we replace the current backend of OVN with a new implementation based on IOVisor.
+ - We replace the current backend of OVN with a new implementation based on IOVisor.
 This proposal maintains the current OVN architecture that handles orchestration across a datacenter-wise environment, and keeps compatibility with current Cloud Management Systems as OpenStack, Apache Mesos, and other.

 ## Architecture